 Are solar diverters a good investment?

-If you’re looking for an efficient way of utilising both solar hot water and electricity generated by panels on the same roof, investing in a solar PV diverter might be right for you.
-While they do come with some downsides – such as added complexity and potentially higher upfront costs – the long-term savings can make them worth looking into further.
+If you’re looking for an efficient way of utilising solar power for both hot water and household appliances, investing in a solar PV diverter might be right for you.
+While they do come with some downsides – such as added complexity and potentially higher upfront costs – the long-term savings can make them worth considering.

 If you think this type of renewable energy could be beneficial for your home or business, it may be sensible to talk to an experienced solar installer about your options.